FlamingTempura/bibtex-exclude/README.md

 If you wish to repeat the literature review in the future, you can re-use the exclusion lists to exclude those records from new database results.
 This makes it much easier to keep a literature review up-to-date.

 Exclusion lists could also be built from database searches for papers which should not form part of your results.

+Use option `--new` to write results to `results1.bib` if `results.bib` already exists, where `results1.bib` will only include results which are not already in `results.bib`.
+If `results1.bib` already exists, then results will be written to `results2.bib`, which will only include results not in `results.bib` or `results1.bib`, etc.